ArthurFerreira2/reinette-II-plus/README.md

 * paddles/joystick with trim adjustment
 * paste text from clipboard
 * disk ][ adapter with two drives (.nib files only)
-* drag and drop nib files to inset a floppy
+* drag and drop .nib files to inset a floppy
 * save floppy changes back to host
-* zoom the window by integer increments
+* screen scaling by integer increments

 It uses the same MOS 6502 CPU emulator as her sisters (now christened [puce6502](https://github.com/ArthurFerreira2/puce6502)).\